srapsware/srapsware-website/CONTRIBUTING.md

 ## 📋 For Internal Team Members Only

-If you are a Srapsware employee or authorized contractor, follow these guidelines:
+**The following sections are ONLY for Srapsware employees and authorized contractors.**

+External developers: This repository is view-only for learning purposes.
+You cannot contribute.

+---

-### 🐛 Reporting Bugs
+### 🐛 Reporting Bugs (Internal Only)

 If you find a bug, please create an issue with the following information: